 Prices and other trading terms secured by the institution whether obtained locally, via one of the regional consortia or by access to other public contract, are obtained subject to the information being held as commercially confidential.
 Historically, this has meant that information provided as part of a competition should have been treated a confidential by both parties.

-With the introduction of the Freedom of Information Act 2000 from 1 January 2005, this situation has changed.
-In essence, all information provided will not automatically be treated as confidential and may have to be disclosed should a question be received, under the Act, seeking the information.
+However the Freedom of Information Act 2000 provides that not all information is automatically to be treated as confidential and may have to be disclosed should a question be received, under the Act, seeking the information.
 The legislation has been implemented slightly differently in Scotland than in England, Scotland and Wales, therefore, it is recommended that guidance is sought from your institution's Information Records Officer before any action is taken to disclose information.